create3000/x_ite/docs/_posts/components/Rendering/IndexedLineSet.md

 IndexedLineSet defines polyline segments using index lists corresponding to vertex coordinates.
 IndexedLineSet is a geometry node that can contain a Coordinate or CoordinateDouble node and optionally a Color or ColorRGBA node.

-The IndexedLineSet node belongs to the **Rendering** component and requires at least level **1,** its default container field is *geometry.* It is available since VRML 2.0 and from X3D version 3.0 or higher.
+The IndexedLineSet node belongs to the **Rendering** component and requires at least support level **1,** its default container field is *geometry.* It is available since VRML 2.0 and from X3D version 3.0 or higher.

 ## Hierarchy